syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Status.md

 ## Customizing Step view style based on their status

 The Xamarin.Forms StepProgressBar control allows you to customize a step based on its status.
 Define an individual style for each status to achieve this.
 Marker color, marker shape type, marker content color, marker content type, marker stroke color, marker stroke width, marker size, marker content size, progress line color, and font can be defined for a style.
-The following overview image illustrates different properties available in StepProgressBar.
+The following overview image explains different properties available in StepProgressBar.

 ![StepProgressBar properties](images/properties.png)

-### Marker Shape
+### Marker shape

 The shape of a step marker can be a circle or a square.
 ![Step markers](images/Step-Markers.jpg)

-### Content Type
+### Content type

 You can customize the step content with numbers, ticks, crosses, dots or images.
 ![Step Content](images/Step-Content.png)

-The following code example illustrates how to customize a step view based on their status.
+The following code example explains how to customize a step view based on their status.

 {% tabs %}